LaBayanne/Andromeda/README.md

 			- damage : 				4
 			- speed :					slow
 			- cost :					3

+After a moment, Avast will appear on the game and destroy planets and starships it encounter.
+Its number of virus increase with the time like other planets, and create a massive attack on random planets when the number 300 is reached.
+Nobody can attack Avast.

+We found a bug in the pathfinding : starships can sometimes go through planets.

+At level of improvements, we could add more musics and effects, offer three or more save files, add defeat and victory menus, more types of planets and starships...

 ---------------
  Works with `openjdk 1.8` and `openjfx 1.8`.